mayabenowitz/Origins/README.md

 > Our knowledge is used to elevate life so that Creation may continue through us.
 Where we acquire power, let life acquire possibility.

-**Our technology will become so advanced it disappears into the service and elevation of life.**

 ---

 ## 2. Spirituality & Heart–Mind Coherence: The Human Operating Layer